 Band directors may provide copies of the score for the judges.
 This is optional and will not affect the scoring of the competition.

 Bands will be scheduled with consideration to travel time and distance.
-If you have special scheduling requests, please indicate them on your registration form.
+If you have special scheduling requests, please indicate on your registration form.

-chairs, risers, piano, 4 microphones (one is stationary on the piano and will not be moved) and a PA system.
+Chairs, stands, piano, 4 microphones (one is stationary on the piano and will not be moved) and a PA system.

 Warm-up room (available 30 minutes prior to performance time)